aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-run-local-validator-nw.md

 ```
 This output contains information required for starting the Diem CLI tool:
 * Diem root key path - The root (also known as a mint or faucet) key controls the account that can mint.
-Available in the docker compose folder under `diem_root_key`.
+Available in the docker compose folder under `aptos_root_key`.
 * Waypoint - a verifiable checkpoint into the blockchain (available in the docker compose folder under waypoint.txt)
 * JSON-RPC endpoint - `http://127.0.0.1:8080`.
 * ChainId - uniquely distinguishes this chain from other chains.

-Use the output from above to start a `diem-client` in another terminal:
+Use the output from above to start a `aptos-client` in another terminal:

 ```
 $ cd ~/diem